wood1466/analysis-whitewater-basin-mn-sedimentation-surveys-jjwood/README.md

 ### Initialization

-In the same location as the rate calculator program, create a new folder named *Input* where you will store the code's required input files.
+In the same location as the rate calculator program, create a new folder named *Input*, if one does not yet exist, where you will store the code's required input files.
 There are two:
 1. The elevation data from which to calculate change rates, and
 2. transect calculation exclusion zones.